Skip to main content

 Mergers and acquisitions (M&A) are major corporate transactions that have the power to transform industries, redefine businesses, and affect employees in different ways.
-In Australia, M&A deals are regulated by stringent legal frameworks aimed at safeguarding workers' rights and facilitating a seamless transition.
+In Australia, legal safeguards in M&A deals are regulated by stringent legal frameworks aimed at safeguarding workers’ rights and facilitating a seamless transition.
 But what actually happens to employees when a business is acquired?

 Understanding Mergers & Acquisitions

-Mergers and acquisitions are the takeovers of businesses.
+Business takeover transactions are the takeovers of businesses.
 Where two businesses merge into one, it is a merger.
 Where a business takes over another business, it is an acquisition.
 Employees usually find themselves in the dark during this time as companies restructure and redefine roles.

 The future for employees depends on the following: